-When I use digital technologies and the internet I agree to be a safe, responsible and ethical user at all times, by:
+When I use digital technologies and the internet, I agree to be a safe, responsible and ethical user at all times by:

-- complying with the college's Anti-Bullying & Anti-Harassment policy - respecting others and communicating with them in a supportive manner; never writing or participating in online bullying (e.g. forwarding messages and supporting others in harmful, inappropriate or hurtful online behaviours) - protecting my privacy; not giving out personal details, including my full name, telephone number, address, passwords and images - protecting the privacy of others; never posting or forwarding their personal details or images without their consent - talking to a teacher or a trusted adult if I personally feel uncomfortable or unsafe online or if I see others participating in unsafe, inappropriate or hurtful online behaviours - carefully considering the content that I upload or post online; knowing that this is a personal reflection of who I am and what people think of me - investigating the terms and conditions of use (e.g. age restrictions, parental consent requirements) and if my understanding is unclear seeking further explanation from a trusted adult - confirming that I meet the stated terms and conditions and completing the required registration processes - handling ICT devices with care and notifying a teacher of any damage or required attention - using them for assigned classroom projects or for approved school-related activities. - not sending or displaying offensive messages or pictures or language, or harassing, insulting or attacking others, or any prohibited material in violation of state, national or international laws. - abiding by copyright and intellectual property regulations; requesting permission to use images, text, audio and video and cite references where necessary - not downloading unauthorised programs, including games - not interfering with network systems and security, the data of another user or attempting to log into the network with a user name or password of another student. - not downloading files without the specific permission of the supervising teacher. - not misusing or mistreating ICT hardware or any digital resource that may cause damage or disrupt its use by other individuals or by connecting networks.
+- Respecting others and communicating with them in a supportive manner; - Never participating in online bullying (e.g. forwarding messages and supporting others in harmful, inappropriate or hurtful online behaviours); - Protecting my privacy by not giving out personal details, including my full name, telephone number, address, passwords and images; - Protecting the privacy of others by never posting or forwarding their personal details or images without their consent; - Only taking and sharing photographs or sound or video recordings when others are aware the recording is taking place and have provided their explicit consent as part of an approved lesson;

+- Talking to a teacher or a trusted adult if I personally feel uncomfortable or unsafe online, or if I see others participating in unsafe, inappropriate or hurtful online behavior; - Thinking carefully about the content I upload or post online, knowing that this is a personal reflection of who I am and can influence what people think of me; - Protecting the privacy and security of my school community by not sharing or posting the link to a video conferencing meeting with others, offline in public communications or online on public websites or social media forums; - Reviewing the terms and conditions of use for any digital or online tool (e.g. age restrictions, parental consent requirements), and if my understanding is unclear seeking further explanation from a trusted adult; - Meeting the stated terms and conditions for any digital or online tool, and completing the required registration processes; - Handling ICT devices with care and notifying a teacher of any damage or attention required; - Abiding by copyright and intellectual property regulations by requesting permission to use images, text, audio and video, and attributing references appropriately; - Not accessing media that falls outside the School's policies; - Not downloading unauthorised programs, including games; - Not interfering with network systems and security or the data of another user; - Not attempting to log into the network or online service with a username or password of another person.